MacNMac/voice-recognition/README.md

 ### Overview
 This project provides a Python-based audio transcription system using the Vosk speech recognition library.
 It records audio, processes it, and converts speech into text using a pre-trained Vosk model.
 To download the vosk model file, follow this instructions:
 - Visit [official vosk github models page](https://github.com/alphacep/vosk-space/blob/master/models.md)
-- Modify the audio-main.py file, especially the self.model_path:
+- Modify the audio-main.py file, especially the `self.model_path`:
 ```python
 ## Class > Functions
 class AUDIO: